shubham-singh10/proj-mern/README.md

 # 💬 MERN App (Assignment)

 A full-stack mini web app built with **MongoDB, Express, React (Vite + TypeScript), and Node.js**.
-This project was created as part of the **Frontend/MERN Stack Developer assignment** .
+This project was created as part of the **MERN Stack Developer assignment** .

 ---